Acquired

 by Calice Becker

 Kilian Rose Oud is an Eau de Parfum launched in 2010, created by Calice Becker.
-The fragrance opens with Rose, Saffron, and Cinnamon, and settles into a heart of Rose and Litchi.
+Rose Oud opens with Rose, Cinnamon, and Saffron, and settles into a heart of Litchi.
+Kilian's Rose Oud carries an Acquired verdict, a rose-led wear.

 Kilian's Rose Oud is a divisive take on the classic rose-oud combo.
 Some swoon over its jammy rose and light oud, while others find it too sweet, synthetic, or just plain boring.
 Performance is solid, but whether it's worth the niche price tag is a question it struggles to answer.